About pale skin

 In rare cases, pale skin can be a sign of anaemia, infections, breathing issues and other underlying medical conditions.

-In most cases, no. But you should take your child to the GP if your child:
+You should take your child to the GP if your child:

 - has signs of anaemia – pale skin, mouth, tongue, inner eyelids and palms